List of monuments in Nysa: Bishops’ Palace (1729)

 It was a stately residence imitating one of the palaces in Rome.
-The seat of Wroclaw bishops until 1810 it later became the location of a law court and land registry office.
+The seat of Wrocław bishops until 1810 it later became the location of a law court and land registry office.
 Presently it houses a museum.

 Town Scales House (1604)

 The renaissance building for weight standards used in the town.
 Its construction was initiated by the bishop John Stichs.
 The building was decorated with paintings and sculptures of which only the statue of justice and some polychromes survived up to today.
 On one of the corners one can find a bullet from the Napoleonic siege in 1807.
 It was destroyed in World War II, during the heavy fighting of the Vistula–Oder Offensive of early 1945 when the Red Army pushed the German Army Group A out of southwest Poland.
 The Scales House was rebuilt after the war.

 St. Peter and Paul Church (1720–1727)

 Church belonged to the Fathers of the Holy Sepulcher.
 It is considered to be Nysa’s most beautiful example of baroque architecture with exquisite illusion frescos by the Schefler brothers.
 Beautiful interior is concentrated on descriptions of Christ’s life, however, we can find there an imitation of His grave too.
 But the most interesting piece in the church is a cross on the ceiling, which seems to be hanging vertically regardless of an angle from which it is viewed – masterpiece of illusion painting.